 Seeding a new aquarium has become a popular practice.
-So what does seeding involve?
-It's the process of transferring nitrifying bacteria from an established aquarium to a new aquarium.
+It is the process of transferring nitrifying bacteria from an established aquarium to a new aquarium.
 Seeding gives the new aquarium a jump start on the cycling process.
 Normally, it takes 4 to 6 weeks for the growth of beneficial bacteria to complete the nitrogen cycle in a new aquarium.
 It is not unusual for seeded aquariums to fully cycle in half the time it would normally take, thus allowing you to stock more fish in the new tank sooner.
 Seeding also helps to reduce stress on the fish and reduces or eliminates fish loss due to the startup cycle.

-- LFS – Fish shops may accommodate a customer's request for seeding material
+- Local fish stores (LFS): Fish shops may accommodate a customer's request for seeding material.

-- Friends – If a friend has an established tank, ask them for some
+- Friends: If a friend has an established tank, simply ask them for some.

 Transporting Seeding Material

 There are two options for seeding a new aquarium using substrate from an established aquarium.
-The first is to simply distribute the substrate from the established aquarium evenly over the top of the substrate in the newly set up aquarium.
-This option works well if the substrates are similar color and size.
-If the seeding substrate and the substrate in the new tank are different in appearance, use the bag option.
+The first is to simply distribute the seeding substrate in an even layer on the top of the substrate in the newly set up aquarium.
+This option works well if the substrates are similar in color and size.

 Filter media is an excellent seeding material.
-The easiest method is to place an extra filter on an established tank for a few weeks to allow nitrifying bacteria to grow on the filter media.
-Sponge filters are ideal for this, as they are small (thusly, easy to hide), inexpensive, and can be easily moved.
-However, power or even canister filters may be used.
+The easiest way to use this method is to place an extra filter on an established tank for a few weeks to allow nitrifying bacteria to grow on the filter media.
+Sponge filters are ideal for this, as they are small, inexpensive, and easy to move.
+Power or even canister filters can also be used.

 Once the new aquarium has been set up and has run for at least a day to stabilize the temperature, the seeding filter can be moved from the established tank to the new tank.
 Leave the seeding filter in place until the new aquarium has fully cycled.
-If you wish you can leave it in place indefinitely, which gives you a readymade source of seeding material in the future.
+If desired, you can leave it in place indefinitely to serve as a source of seeding material in the future.
 It can also be used to quickly set up a hospital tank if the need arises.

-An alternate method is to use fresh filter media (ceramic rings, or a sponge) designed for use in the new aquarium filter.
-Place the media in a mesh bag and hang in the established tank for a couple of weeks prior to setting up the new aquarium.
+An alternate method is to use fresh filter media (ceramic rings or a sponge) designed for use in the new aquarium filter.
+Place the media in a mesh bag and hang it in the established tank for a couple of weeks prior to setting up the new aquarium.
 This will allow nitrifying bacteria to grow within the media.
-When the new aquarium has been filled, and the filter is ready to be installed, remove the sock from the established tank and immediately place the wet media in the new filter.
+When the new aquarium has been filled and the filter is ready to be installed, remove the bag from the established tank and immediately place the wet media in the new filter.
 This will start the new biofilter with beneficial bacteria grown in the media while it was in the established aquarium.